deepaksingla82/CompanySearchApplication/README.md

+# A Company Search Application With Feign Client and Integration Testing using wiremock.

 # Getting Started
 Spring Boot Version 3.4.2 was not compatible with Spring Cloud Feign version 4.1.0, that is why, I have downgraded Spring Boot Version from 3.4.2 to 3.2.2